sush562/petrolin/README.md

 # petrolin
-This is a flutter app designed to keep track of fuel consumption
+This is a Flutter app I designed and developed to showcase my skills as a Flutter developer and mobile architect.

-This is a development app for my practice in flutter.
-It helps users to record refueling events by entering the amount, date of refueling, cost per liter of fuel and fuel type.
+This app is a simple, offline vehicle refueling recorder.
+Users can record the refueling events of their vehicles so that they can keep track of their fuel expenses.
+It's a simple utility app related to fuel management.

-This is an offline app and uses no data of user from device or online as such.
-Please note that this app is developed independently and does not represent any company.
-Therefore, I assume no liability for any issues that may arise from its use.
+For the architecture design of the project, I used clean architecture in conjunction with the Riverpod Library.
+I ensured the classes and files were arranged in the layered format pertaining to clean architecture and Riverpod acts as a dependency injection among the layers.
+Please feel free to go through the code.

-I will be constantly improving the app overtime, adding new features.
+I have released the app on google playstore.
+Please do download it and let me know of any improvements.

-Below are some snapshpts of the app:<br>
+Below are some snapshots of the app:<br>
 <img src="https://github.com/sush562/petrolin/blob/main/images/Screenshot_20240623_153231.png" width="200">
 <img src="https://github.com/sush562/petrolin/blob/main/images/Screenshot_20240623_153214.png" width="200">
 <img src="https://github.com/sush562/petrolin/blob/main/images/Screenshot_20240623_153153.png" width="200">